qyrus70-lang/QyrusEcommerce/Readme.md

 # QYRUS ECOMMERCE

 ----
-Demo Ecommerce application which has most of the features of ecommerce other than integration with payment gateway
+Demo Ecommerce application which has most of the features of ecommerce other than integration with payment gateway.
+This is a mono repo consisting of python backend and react frontend.

 ## Local Setup:
 clone the repo and go the directory